• Home

 Find a design style that works for you

-Decorate your personal sanctuary in a way that suits your personality, makes you comfortable, and is cozy.
+Decorate your sanctuary in a way that suits your personality, makes you comfortable, and is cozy.
 Even if you can’t do a full makeover, you may be able to add pretty and inspiring pillows, decorative baskets, throw rugs, and Earth objects like stones and crystals that give you a sense of peace and serenity.

 Put things that create clutter into attractive storage bins made from natural materials.

 Add items you can use to help you relax.
-You may want to display some of your favorite books, potted plants, colorful flowers, family photos, and artwork.
-Paintings of the seaside, forest, or other natural environments put you in touch with nature even if you live in the big city.
+You may want to display some of your favorite books, potted plants, colorful flowers, seashells, family photos, and artwork.
+Paintings of the seaside, forest, or other natural environments put you in touch with nature even if you live in a big city.

 Choose relaxation room furniture based on comfort